Fix a Leak Week

 - Twist and tighten hose and pipe connections.
 To save water without a noticeable difference in flow in your bathroom, twist on a WaterSense labeled faucet aerator.

 - Replace the fixture if necessary.
 Look for WaterSense labeled models, which are independently certified to use 20 percent less water and perform as well as or better than standard models.

 We also encourage our customers to take advantage of AquaHawk Alerting, a free service that allows you to monitor your water usage and receive alerts when your usage indicates a leak.
 These notifications can help you save money on your water bill and can help prevent property damage.
-Note: You must keep your contact information up-to-date to receive these notifications, contact Customer Service at (828) 697-3052 to verify.
+Note: It is important that you keep your contact information up-to-date to receive these notifications.
+Contact the Customer Service Department at (828) 697-3052 to verify.

 In many cases, fixture replacement parts pay for themselves quickly and can be installed by handy “do-it-yourselfers" or local plumbing professionals.
 Irrigation professionals certified through a WaterSense labeled program can also check your systems for leaks.
-Visit the WaterSense webpage to find WaterSense labeled products or an auditor in your area.
+Visit www.epa.gov/watersense to find WaterSense labeled products or an auditor in your area.

 |It’s never been easier to check for leaks and save money on your water bill every month!
 The City offers a FREE service to all water customers called AquaHawk that allows you to view your water consumption, receive timely leak alerts, and control your water expenses.
 EPA WaterSense has also put together this checklist that provides information on how you can detect and chase down leaks that may be hiding in different parts of your home.
 Take the 10 Minute Challenge and wipe out your water waste!|